chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The packing ``lethe-particles`` simulation was run for 2 seconds in real time.
+This section is in the ``packing-rotating-drum.prm`` file.

 .. code-block:: text

     subsection simulation control
       set time step         = 5e-6
       set time end          = 2
       set log frequency     = 2000
       set output frequency  = 2000
       set output path       = ./output_dem/
+      set output boundaries = true
     end

 The actual rotation of the drum is 3 seconds in real time.
 We set the time equal to 5 seconds as the simulation is restarted after the packing ``lethe-particles`` simulation.
+This section is in the ``small-rotating-drum-dem.prm`` file.

 .. code-block:: text

     subsection simulation control
       set time step         = 5e-6
       set time end          = 5
       set log frequency     = 2000
       set output frequency  = 2000
       set output path       = ./output_dem/
+      set output boundaries = true
     end